The Beginner’s Guide to Cuckoo Clocks: From Black Forest to Modern Designs

 How Cuckoo Clocks Work

-- Striking Movement: At the top of each hour (or half-hour, depending on the clock), a second movement triggers the cuckoo mechanism.
-This movement opens the cuckoo door, moves the bird forward, and pushes air through the bellows to produce the signature sound.
-The number of cuckoo calls corresponds to the time (e.g., one call at 1:00, two calls at 2:00, and so on).
+• Striking Movement – At each hour (and sometimes at the half-hour), a separate mechanism activates.
+This opens the cuckoo door, moves the bird forward, and pushes air through the bellows to create the familiar call.
+The number of cuckoo sounds corresponds to the hour, for example, three “cuckoos” at 3 o’clock.

 Modern Innovations in Cuckoo Clock Design